keithledgerwood/WICLab-guide/03-o365-integration.md

 The API connection for provisioning is now in place.
 Provisioning configuration is now shown under the Provisioning tab.
 The integration configuration you just created is under the Integration tab.

-There are two provisioning directions supported by this integration.

 ### Enable provisioning from Okta to App

 In this section you will enable provisioning to Microsoft 365.
 This will include creation of accounts in Azure AD when users are assigned to the app, updating attributes in Azure AD when things change in Okta, and deactivating accounts in Azure AD when users are unassigned from the app in Okta.